sorin-ionescu/prezto/README.md

   5. Open a new Zsh terminal window or tab.

-### Mac OS X

-If you have administrator privileges, you must fix an Apple-introduced problem in Mac OS X 10.5 Leopard by executing the following command, or BASH and Zsh will have the wrong `PATH` when executed non-interactively.

-    sudo chmod ugo-x /usr/libexec/path_helper

-`path_helper` is intended to make it easier for installers to add new paths to the environment without having to edit shell configuration files by adding a file with a path to the */etc/paths.d* directory.

-Unfortunately, `path_helper` always reads paths from */etc/paths* set by Apple then paths from */etc/paths.d* set by third party installers, and lastly paths from the `PATH` environment variable set by the parent process, which ultimately is set by the user with `export PATH=...` Thus, it reorders path priorities, and user */bin* directories meant to override system */bin* directories end up at the tail of the array.

 ### Troubleshooting

 If you are not able to find certain commands after switching to *Prezto*,